StanfordVL/taskonomy/taskbank/README.md

 ## Training Data Statistics

 The dataset consists of **3.99 million images** from **2265 different buildings**.
 The images are from **indoors**.
-Images with people visible were exluded.
+Images with people visible were exluded and we didn't include camera roll (pitch and yaw included).
 Below are some statistics about the images which comprise the training dataset.
 If your query images severly deviate from these statistics, the performance is expected to degrade.

 | Property | Mean | Distribution |
 |----|---|----|